 “I’d better wait until my new sketchbook arrives.”

-The first thing to know is that everyone feels like this, even experienced artist.
+The first thing to know is that everyone feels like this, even experienced artists.
 Especially if they are experimenting and trying something new.

 I have personal experience of starting to draw again.
 Even though I have been a graphic designer for over 20 years, I had lost my passion for drawing and no longer drew by hand any more.
 It was only by accident when Sandra Busby and I had a little creative challenge where we decided that we would test the theory that alcohol makes you more creative that I got the bug again.
 It was the act of drawing a wine bottle, all be it badly that made me realise I quite enjoyed it.